Or Application Form to be returned to Student Services

 This course has a maximum class size of 12.
 In classroom-based sessions for core units (and some optional), you may be taught alongside students from different engineering disciplines.

 Pearson BTEC Higher National qualifications are designated Higher Education qualifications in the UK.
-They are aligned to the Framework for Higher Education Qualifications (FHEQ) in England, Wales and Northern Ireland, and Quality Assurance Agency (QAA) Subject Sector Benchmarks.
+They are aligned to the Framework for Higher Education Qualifications (FHEQ) in England, Wales and Northern Ireland and Quality Assurance Agency (QAA) Subject Sector Benchmarks.
 These qualifications are part of the UK Regulated Qualifications Framework (RQF).

-Employment in all areas of industry in engineering related jobs at both technical and first line and middle management level.
+Employment in all areas of industry in engineering related jobs at both technical and first line or middle management level.
 Successful completion of HNC would give advanced standing of the first year of most engineering degrees.

 Explore potential careers via Career Match — it provides current local data on wages and employment prospects.

 The fee quoted is for the academic year 2020-21.

 For advice and guidance, please contact Student Services on 0151 551 7777 or call into our Conway Park Campus.
 Open Monday, Tuesday, Thursday, Friday 11 to 4pm and Wednesdays 4 to 6.30pm (term time only).